Unpacking My Library

 Graphic non-fiction

 Non-fiction comics.
 Drawn stories.
-Graphic memoir and travelogues.
+Graphic autobiography, memoir, essays and travelogues.

 Alison Bechdel, from Fun Home: A Family Tragicomic.